- Our Work

 - SEO optimization and setting up Google Analytics.

 Velvetech collaborated on the project with another team that was responsible for all graphic design and, partially, for the front-end development.
 So we had to coordinate our efforts closely to proceed with pace.

 Our team also had to migrate all data from the website and make sure it gets updated accordingly on the new site.

-Velvetech provided a way for Apache’s editorial staff to specify in the CMS which parts of content they want to disable in the mobile version of the site.
-And to handle the Flash issue we built in support for YouTube so that Apache’s staff could upload videos to YouTube right from the CMS.
+Velvetech provided a way for APA’s editorial staff to specify in the CMS which parts of content they want to disable in the mobile version of the site.
+And to handle the Flash issue we built in support for YouTube so that APA’s staff could upload videos to YouTube right from the CMS.

 Mobile Apps Push

 Just as we were discussing requirements for the big web 2.0 revamp of apacorp.com, our team prepared a proposal for developing mobile apps to respond to increased mobile traffic that the site had been experiencing.

 The idea was to provide a more engaging user experience for mobile device users and take advantage of native mobile features like push notifications, etc. And so as soon as the updated website went live, our team jumped on the mobile project.

 For APA, it was vital to provide support for as many mobile platforms as possible.
 According to Google Analytics, people most often viewed the site on iPhones, iPads, Android smartphones and tablets, and Blackberry phones.
 It soon became clear that the budget would get outblown if the company decided to develop a native app for each platform.

 Velvetech suggested Titanium framework as a way to optimize budget for the development of the company’s mobile apps.
 After some additional research APA embraced the idea.
 The ability to have a shared, practically the same, code base for iOS and Android seemed lucrative enough.